Fizeau Experiment

 -

-along the direction of the flow
+in the same direction as the flow

 -